carlhenrikrolf/microtonOS/README.md

 The microtonOS code can be readily adapted to work with a minimum hardware requirement of 1 midi controller + 1 Linux computer.

 ## Components
+**Raspberry Pi.**
+I use a Raspberry Pi 5 8GB RAM together with:
+- Official powersupply (5.1V, 5.0A/9.0V, 3.0A/12.0V, 2.25A, 15.0V 1.8A, and 27W)
+- Inno-Maker Raspberry Pi 5 Aluminum Case (with combined fan and heatsink)
+- Geeekpi GPIO pin header extension
+- HifiBerry ADC plus DAC soundcard
+- 64GB Sandisk Pro Extreme SD card

+(Get the Raspberry Pi with the fastest CPU.
+It is usually the latest generation.
+As for RAM, it needs at least 4GB.
+An alternative to HifiBerry is Blokas PiSound.
+As for SD cards, get a high-quality one from Sandisk, Samsung, or Raspberry Pi with 32GB to 64GB.)

 **Intuitive Instruments Exquis.**
 This is the main controller in my setup.
 (A similar alternative would be, e.g., one of the the Novation Launchpads.)